The Ultimate Guide to Matrix Multiplication and Ordering

 But note that this new matrix now depends on which order you’re intending to do the resulting multiplication!
 That is, a new matrix M = projection_matrix * view_matrix * model_matrix needs to be used as M * v.
 Your composition order needs to match your usage order.

-Matrix Fact #8: Multiplying two matrices together builds a new matrix that combines the relevant space transformations.
+Matrix Fact #9: Multiplying two matrices together builds a new matrix that combines the relevant space transformations.
+As long as you keep the order consistent, you can combine as many matrices as you want together.

 Matrix Multiplication Ordering in Practice